Ferry to the UK from France

 Most booked ferries from France to the UK

 10 direct crossings to the UK from France

 There are a lot of direct crossings from France to the UK.
 From Normandie, Brittany / Bretagne, and Northern France there are a number of ferries leaving for the UK.
-From France, there are crossings to the Southeast, Central and Southwestern coastlines of the UK.
+From France, there are crossings to the UK's Southeast, Central and Southwestern coastlines.

-On these sailings, you will either sail with DFDS, P&O Ferries, Brittany Ferries, or Condor Ferries.
-If you want to take the ferry from France to the UK then you have at least 10 routes from France to England.
-Which gives you plenty of choices to try and find a good, cheap, and convenient crossing.
+You will either sail with DFDS, P&O Ferries, Brittany Ferries, or Condor Ferries on these sailings.
+If you want to take the ferry from France to the UK, then you have at least 10 routes from France to England, which gives you plenty of choices to try and find a good, cheap, and convenient crossing.

-On this page, you can use our handy map with all the crossings to and from France and the UK.
+You can use our handy map on this page with all the crossings to and from France and the UK.